-The following table provides a detailed breakdown of the retainer and meeting fee schedule for non-management Directors in fiscal 2021.
+The following table provides a detailed breakdown of the compensation schedule for non-management Directors from February 1 until November 25, 2022.

-Annual Cash Retainer Fi scal 2021 (\$)
+Annual Cash Retainer Nove February 1, - mber 25, 2022 (\$)

-Chairperson of the Board (1) Board Members (2) Audit Committee Chairperson (2) Governance and Nominating Committee Human Resources, Compensation and Pe Committee Retainer (Committee member nsion Committee Chairperson (2) 172,500 40,000 15,000 10,000 12,000 5,000
+Chair of the Board (1) 172,500

+Board Members (2) 40,000

+Audit Committee Chair (2) a (2) 15,000

+Governance and Nominating Committee 10,000

+Human Resources, Compensation and 12,000

+Committee Retainer (Committee memb ers and Committee Г 000

+Chairs) (2) 5,000

 Annual Equity Retainer (3)

-Chairperson of the Board 77,500
+Chair of the Board 77,500

-Board Members
+Board Members 50,000

 Meeting Attendance Fees (4)

-Board meeting (in person or by conference e call) 1,500
+Board meeting (in person or by confere nce call) 1,500

-Any Committee meeting of the Board (in person or by conference call) 1,500
+Any Committee meeting of the Board ( in person or by conference

+call) , 1,500

-Travel Fees 1,500 (when total travel time for trip is greater than or equal but less than 10 3,000 (when total travel time for trip is greater than or equal to to 6 hours hours) or or a round
+Travel Fees 1,500 (when total travel t ime for a round

+trip is greater than or e equal to 6 hours

+an 10 hours) or

+3,000 (when total travel t ime for a round

+trip is greater than or eq

-- (1) The Chairperson of the Board is not paid any meeting attendance fees.
-This Annual Retainer is divided into four equal payments and paid per fiscal quarter (either by cash or the grant of Deferred Share Units at the discretion of the Chairperson). - (2) These Annual Retainers are divided into four equal payments and paid per fiscal quarter (either by cash or the grant of Deferred Share Units at the discretion of the Director). - (3) The Annual Equity Retainer is paid by the grant of Deferred Share Units in July of each year. - (4) Each Board member and Committee Chairperson, other than the Chairperson of the Board, are entitled to meeting attendance fees of \$1,500 per meeting, in addition to their Annual Cash Retainers.
+- (1) The Chair of the Board is not paid any meeting attendance fees.
+This Annual Retainer is divided into four equal payments and paid per fiscal quarter (either by cash or the grant of Deferred Share Units at the discretion of the Chair). - (2) These Annual Retainers are divided into four equal payments and paid per fiscal quarter (either by cash or the grant of Deferred Share Units at the discretion of the Director). - (3) The Annual Equity Retainer is paid by the grant of Deferred Share Units in July of each year. - (4) Each Board member and Committee Chair, other than the Chair of the Board, are entitled to meeting attendance fees of \$1,500 per meeting, in addition to their Annual Cash Retainers.
 These fees are paid either by cash or the grant of Deferred Share Units at the discretion of the Director.